Aximilius/Endersteel/README.md

-# Endersteel v1.0.3.0
+# Endersteel v1.0.4.0
 By: Aximilius

 My first foray into Minecraft modding, Endersteel is a vanilla-adjacent mod that adds an End-based endgame material to the game.

 # Instructions
-Download the "endersteel-1.0.3.0.jar" file and add it to your mods folder
+Download the "endersteel-1.0.4.0.jar" file and add it to your mods folder

 # Changelog
+v1.0.4.0
+- Added Galvanized Endersteel tools
+  - Galvanized Endersteel Sword
+  - Galvanized Endersteel Axe
+  - Galvanized Endersteel Pickaxe
+  - Galvanized Endersteel Shovel
+  - Galvanized Endersteel Hoe

 v1.0.3.0
 - Added naturally spawning Endersteel Deposit veins to the End
   - Spawns once per chunk in veins of 1-3